frazs/prometheus-operator-configs/README.md

 Other kinds of data sources [may have additional properties, such as credentials](https://grafana.com/docs/grafana/latest/administration/provisioning/#datasources).

-Presently, I have had some issues with having the relevant helm changes recognized when going through the Prometheus Operator terraform script pipelines.
-They have been pushed through with local terraform scripts and additional inconsequential changes.
-[This may be an issue with helm version 2.13.1](https://github.com/helm/helm/issues/5915).

-The data source changes are not applied automatically, but follow a reset through `kubectl scale deploy prometheus-operator-grafana --replicas=0` and `kubectl scale deploy prometheus-operator-grafana --replicas=1`.
+The data source changes are not applied automatically, but require a restart of the Grafana part.
+Consider a rollout restart of the Grafana deployment.
 If an automatic workaround for this is needed, timestamp pod annotations are one option - [see the last comments here](https://github.com/coreos/prometheus-operator/issues/1909).

-### To apply Prometheus rules
+### To apply PrometheusRules

- `kubectl apply -f alert-tests.yaml` (or as many similar yamls as desired; they are picked up automatically as long as they are defined as a PrometheusRule and as corresponding to the appropriate namespace)
+Apply PrometheusRule YAML manifests similar to the examples provided in this repo.
+When applying the rules to the Prometheus isntance installed by default through `kube-prometheus-stack`, ensure that the value of the `release` label matches the Helm release name corresponding to `kube-prometheus-stack`, [unless its `ruleSelector` has been overriden](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/templates/prometheus/prometheus.yaml#L202).
+Otherwise, match the `ruleSelector` of the desired Prometheus instance.
+Check and align with any `ruleNamespaceSelector` restrictions in place.

-### To apply AlertManager configuration
+### To apply Alertmanager configuration

+The Prometheus Operator Alertmanager expects its YAML configuarion in a secret as a base64 value of the key `alertmanager.yaml`.
+If notification templates are used, they should be separate data (also base64 encoded values) in the same secret, with keys that match the specification in the Alertmanager config.
+For example, if the Alertmanager config specifies:

 ```
-kubectl create secret generic alertmanager-prometheus-operator-alertmanager --from-literal=alertmanager.yaml="$(helm template ./alertmanager-config -f alertmanager-config-overrides.yaml | awk '{if(NR>1)print}')" --from-file=alertmanager-tmpl/slackcustom.tmpl --from-file=alertmanager-tmpl/email.html --dry-run -o yaml | kubectl apply -f -
+templates:
+- '*.tmpl'
+- '*.html'
 ```

-alertmanager-config-overrides.yaml above is gitignored and intended for personalized private elements such as API keys and SMTP credentials.
-Its keys must match [alertmanger-config/values.yaml](alertmanager-config/values.yaml) when those values are used.

-The Prometheus Operator Alertmanager expects its configuarion as a base64 encoded secret (and "tmpl" template files used within the configuration are additional secrets).
-This makes it difficult to have those configurations themselves reference private variables.
-In order to allow the configuration to be shared publically and easily personalized, Helm templating is used to override private variables with private values.
-(To do: confirm how this works in the context of a pipeline)

-Creating a dry run of a secret and then applying it updates the existing secret without running afoul of internal versioning, and without having to manually encode the contents.

-The output of a helm template command begins with a first line of "---".
-This breaks applying, so awk is used to remove it.

-Diverging from Helm chart best practices, the alertmanager.yaml template contains most of its values instead of those values being defined in values.yaml.
-This is due to two helm template YAML issues at the time of development:

-1. A lot is defined in lists, and lists get overriden completely instead of partially (i.e. the entire nest is required)
-2. Retrieved URLS lose the quotes around them in a way that cannot be escaped, and the result cannot be parsed.
-If the URL is inside of a list, the quotes cannot be easily added after the fact: as per (1), the entire list is pulled in at once.
+Then `slack.tmpl: <base64 encoded template>` and `email.html: <base64 encoded template>` are acceptable.

+This can be done manually by creating a secret with multiple `--from-file` specifications or values in Helm charts that include Alertmanager.

-### To configure a blackbox exporter:
+### To configure a blackbox exporter
-Refer to the [helm chart repo](https://github.com/helm/charts/tree/master/stable/prometheus-blackbox-exporter) and [sample configuration](blackbox-exporter/config.yaml).
+Refer to the [Blackbox Exporter Helm chart repo](https://github.com/helm/charts/tree/master/stable/prometheus-blackbox-exporter) and [sample Terraform helm_release configuration](blackbox-exporter-example.tf).
 Note the labels for the Prometheus Operator to pick up the service.
-This may be done as part of a helm release (public example to come).